akinolasupo/docker-ubuntu/README.md

-# docker-ubuntu
+# About
-Ubuntu base image with minimal apps
+This is Ubuntu:Xenial base image with sudo installed.

+Everything else is left intact.